 Did Patsy Cline Have A Premonition About Her Own Death?

-One of the most tragic events in country music history was the untimely death of Patsy Cline, one of the genre’s first mega-stars, best known for her hits “Crazy,” “Walking After Midnight”, and “I Fall to Pieces”.
-Cline was only 30 years old when she was killed in a plane crash in 1963 while in route to Nashville.
+The death of Patsy Cline in an airplane crash in 1963 was one of the most tragic events in country music history.
+One of the genre’s first mega-stars, best known for her hits “Crazy,” “Walking After Midnight”, and “I Fall to Pieces,” Cline was only 30 years old when she was killed in a plane crash on March 5, 1963, while en route to Nashville.
 Having survived two previous car accidents, Cline displayed behavior that leads many people to believe that she had a premonition about her unexpected death.
 Could Cline have sensed that her time on Earth was running short?

 Cline Was In Two Bad Car Accidents